 What are the Regulations?

-The Governor has also enacted a law that provides benefits - including sick leave, paid family leave, and disability benefits - to New York employees impacted by mandatory or precautionary orders of quarantine or isolation due to COVID-19.
+The former Governor also enacted a law that provides benefits - including sick leave, paid family leave, and disability benefits - to New York employees impacted by mandatory or precautionary orders of quarantine or isolation due to COVID-19.
 Quarantine leave is available retroactively.
+These benefits do not have an expiration date.
 Employers otherwise required to provide paid sick leave may not make you use existing sick leave or other leave accruals, in lieu of providing COVID leave benefits.
 See more information under Resources below.

 Emergency Preparedness Law